 Do you ever get sick of doing dishes?
 I mean seriously – the cooking process has so many steps, and I truly mostly enjoy just the actual cooking.
 Lucky for me, my husband is a champion dishwasher and generally takes on that chore.
 But I’m still sensitive to the number of dirty dishes that I create, which is why I’m always trying to create recipes with minimal dishes.
-And todays’s recipe fits the bill perfectly: Instant Pot Mac and Cheese.
+And todays’s recipe fits that bill perfectly: Instant Pot Mac and Cheese.

 So to be totally honest, my family loves them some homemade mac.
 You know, the kind where you boil the noodles, make the cheese sauce and then bake.
 But at that point we have a kitchen-full of dirty dishes, which kinda makes me nutty.
 Read: no one wants a nutty woman.
 Right?
 Right.